The-Swarm-Corporation/Volara/README.md

-Volara is an open-source risk analysis and portfolio management system inspired by BlackRock's Aladdin platform.
+Volara is an open-source risk analysis and portfolio management system.
 It aims to provide comprehensive risk assessment and management tools for stocks, securities, and other market instruments.

 ## Table of Contents